devlemire/categorizer/README.md

 ### Summary

 In this step we will create a class method that will handle sending our data from state to our reducer.
-We will also create a life cycle method `componentWillReceiveProps` to update our state with new props.
+We will also create a life cycle method `componentWillReceiveProps` to update our state with new props to avoid errors.

 ### Instructions